 - Sara Williams of the fantastic Debt Camel hollows out the pots, combines with smoked mackerel and grated cheese and reloads them.
 Good enough to be worth it!

-And here are some of my favourites
+And here are some of my favourite baked potato toppings

 Roasted grape, goat cheese and honey